Marina Design 101: The Developer’s Guide to Floating Dock Systems, Basin Layout, and Lifecycle Performance

 Load Type Primary Design Consideration

-Wind loads on moored vessels Vessel profile area x wind pressure; governs mooring line tension and pile lateral load
+Vessel profile area × wind pressure; governs mooring line tension and pile lateral load

-Wave and current action Hydrodynamic pressure, drag, and inertia forces on piles and dock framing
+Hydrodynamic pressure, drag, and inertia forces on piles and dock framing

-Berthing impact Dynamic energy from vessel contact; governs fender system design and dock edge detailing
+Dynamic energy from vessel contact; governs fender system design and dock edge detailing

-Pedestrian and service loads Uniformly distributed (UDL) and point loads on decking and frame
+Uniformly distributed (UDL) and point loads on the decking and frame

-Ice loads (cold climates) Static pressure from sheet ice and dynamic impact from moving floes
+Static pressure from sheet ice and dynamic impact from moving floes

-Surge and uplift Extreme event loading; governs pile embedment depth and connection uplift capacity
+Extreme event loading; governs pile embedment depth and connection uplift capacity

 Design standards for marina structures reference ASCE 7 (Minimum Design Loads for Buildings and Other Structures) for wind and snow loading, and site-specific hydrodynamic analysis for wave and current conditions.
 Coastal structures in FEMA-designated flood zones have additional requirements under ASCE 24 and NFIP technical bulletins.

-The engineering challenge is not any single load case in isolation.
-It is the simultaneous combination of multiple loads at peak intensity.
+The engineering challenge is not any single load case in isolation it is the simultaneous combination of multiple loads at peak intensity.
 A storm event that combines surge, wave action, and high wind on a fully occupied marina applies compound forces to every structural element at once.

 Material Selection for Floating Dock Systems: Aluminum, Concrete, and Wood Compared